The Bankrate promise

 |Insurance company||Bankrate Score||J.D.
 Power score (California region)||Average annual premium for full coverage||Average annual premium for minimum coverage|

-Geico tops our list of cheapest car insurance companies in San Francisco, with an average annual rate of $1,596 for full coverage and $494 for minimum coverage.
-Geico also scores well on consumer satisfaction with J.D.
-Power, particularly for California in the 2021 study.
-Geico offers fairly basic coverage options without a lot of extras, but it is known for its extensive list of discounts, which include good driver discounts, safety discounts and affinity group discounts for military, federal employees and others.
+Geico is in the middle of the pack on our list of cheapest car insurance companies in San Francisco, with an average annual rate of $1,708 for full coverage, or around $142 per month and $363 for minimum coverage, or about $30 per month.
+Still situated well below the average cost of car insurance in California, Geico also scored well on consumer satisfaction with J.D.
+Power and earned a top spot as Best Budget Auto Insurance Company in the 2023 Bankrate Awards.
+While Geico has limited options for customizable coverage, it tends to deliver on affordable pricing for high-risk drivers and offers an extensive list of discounts, which include good driver discounts, safety discounts and affinity group discounts for military, federal employees and others.

 Learn more: Geico Insurance review